Electrolysis: Faraday Constant & Avogadro Number.

 2H+(aq) + 2e- → H2(g) or 1H+(aq) + 1e- → 1/2H2(g).

-The above equation represents that 1 hydrogen ion reduced for every electron passed through the solution and that one molecule of H2 produced for every 2 electrons.
+The above equation represents that 1 hydrogen ion is reduced for every electron passed through the solution, and that one molecule of H2 is produced for every 2 electrons.
 The charge passed through the electrolytic cell during electrolysis equals the product of current in amperes and time in seconds.
 The product of electrolysis depends on the following factors:

 1. Nature of the materials being electrolysed.